 The opening lecture will present key insights into ongoing global climate change and contextualize them for the specific conditions of the Czech Republic.
 Miroslav Trnka will outline the current trends in temperature, precipitation, and extreme events such as droughts and flash floods, and demonstrate how these trends impact the environments in which we design and operate buildings.
 The lecture will provide a factual foundation for the subsequent discussion on how to address climate challenges in planning resilient and sustainable construction.

-Nick Tyler will present how the internal environment of buildings—temperature, humidity, acoustics, and air quality—affects the comfort, health, and behavior of their occupants.
+Nick Tyler will present how the internal environment of buildings—physical, sensory and cognitive —affects the comfort, health, behaviour and wellbeing of the people who spend time in the space.
 In the context of climate change, he will explain why it is essential to design spaces that respond to these changes while promoting people’s well-being and safety.
 The lecture will offer insights based on research conducted in the unique PEARL experimental laboratory.

 How to design and operate buildings that can withstand the impacts of climate change even several decades from now?